 - (Undergraduate Students: JPY 117,000/month)

-- Round-trip flight ticket to Japan (covered by MEXT or the university).
-Note: only the international portion of the ticket is covered.
-You are responsible for all domestic travel costs in your home country and in Japan, plus the airport usage fees and fuel surcharges.
+- Round-trip economy-class flight ticket from your country of citizenship to Japan.
+Note: MEXT only covers the international portion of the ticket.
+You are responsible for all domestic travel costs in your home country and in Japan, plus the airport usage fees, taxes, fuel surcharges, etc.

-If you have applied for the Embassy Recommendation in the past there are a few key differences in the scholarship that you should be aware of.
+If you have applied for the Embassy Recommendation in the past, there are a few key differences in the scholarship that you should know.
 (If you haven’t you can skip down to the next section).

 - There is no Japanese language training semester.

-- In most cases, the university will decide if you are allowed to start as a degree-seeking or research student.
-If they accept degree-seeking students in the fall, then you will almost certainly start as a degree-seeking student.
+- In most cases, the university will decide if you may start as a degree-seeking or research student.
+If they accept degree-seeking students in the fall, then you will start as a degree-seeking student.
 If they do not, then you would have to start as a research student.

-I have written another article about how to search for universities in Japan with English language programs in your field of study that should help you figure out which universities are even possible.
+I have written another article about how to search for universities in Japan with English language programs in your field of study.
+Finding a university that teaches your field of study in English is the first step.

 Focus on Partner Universities

-However, keep in mind that you should select a university that has a partnership with your current university if at all possible.
-Some Japanese universities will only accept University Recommendation MEXT scholarship applications from graduates of partner universities.
+Keep in mind that you should select a university that has a partnership agreement with your current university, if possible.
+Some Japanese universities will only accept University-Recommended MEXT scholarship applications from graduates of partner universities.

-Even if you do find a university that accepts applications from anyone, having a partnership connection helps you stand out over the competition, makes one of the application requirements a little easier, and also makes it easier for the university to accept you, since MEXT encourages them to nominate students from partner universities and requires universities to report their partnership status with applicants’ previous universities.
+Even if a university accepts applications from anyone, a partnership connection gives you an advantage, since they will recognize your university’s name, and also makes it easier for the university to accept you.
+MEXT encourages universities to nominate students from partner universities and requires universities to report their partnership status with applicants’ previous universities.

 Another advantage of applying to a partner university is that it may be easier to learn their exact application process.
 As I mentioned above, not every university makes this clear or public.
 If there is a direct connection between your current university and the university in Japan, such as a connection between professors or between international offices, then you can use that to ask about the application.